maseh90/CS329masonHARTWEGER/README.md

-# CS329masonHARTWEGER
+# CS396masonHARTWEGER
-a repo to showcase my CS 329 bots - Mason Hartweger (Northwestern University)
+a repo to showcase my CS 396 bots - Mason Hartweger (Northwestern University)

-"assignment5" branch: This version includes an "Eight-Legged Spider Climbing Up Stairs" -- The fitness function evaluates the x-coordinate of the spider's torso, and it selects for spiders with the most negative fitness function values (most negative x-coordinates, spider encouraged to move left and up the stairs placed in the world).
+"snake" branch: This version includes a file that can be used to generate a random "snake" (a random number of randomly shaped cubes that can rotate along the x-y plane with respect to each other).
+All of the cubes are linked together via simple joints that can rotate in either direction except with respect to the z-axis (the joints cannot rotate up and down).
+The snakes can move on their own (despite there being no evolution occurring), but these movements are often barely noticeable.
+Sometimes, the snakes tend to "tense" up and refuse to move. moreover, if a snake is generated with no sensor-enabled cubes touching the ground, then the snake will typically not move either.
+On each snake, the green cubes indicate body cubes tht have sensors attached.Cubes that are blue have no sensors attached.
+NOTE: If the command "python3 search.py produces an error, simply run the command again in Terminal.

 To run the repository shown, first download the repository somewhere on your local computer.